tupini07/tupini07.github.io/README.md

 13. Component to query from wikidata (to display "real information)
     - Either query as part of the page hydration (during gatsby build) or the component dynamically queries from the client on page render
-14. `edit in github` for wiki pages
+14. `edit in github` for article pages and zetl pages
     - edit for existing pages
     - offer to create it if the wiki page does not exist
       - for this, the wikiLink component should be updated to redirect to a _new_ page telling that the "item with ID"